Information on what needs listed building consent, repairs or emergency works, how to submit an application and how it will be judged.

 Listed buildings are a national asset, and their preservation is of utmost importance.
 If you wish to do any works to a listed building (including any buildings within the curtilage of the main listed building at the time of the listing) then it is likely that you will need permission from the local planning authority - known as 'listed building consent'.

-Listed buildings often contain important materials, architectural details and examples of workmanship that contribute to the special architectural or historic interest of the building.
+Listed buildings often contain important materials, architectural details and examples of the workmanship that contribute to the special architectural or historic interest of the building.
 Particular attention should always be paid to any repairs, restoration or alterations so that these details are not damaged or lost.
-In many cases expert advice will be required and craftsmen experienced in this type of work will be needed.
+In many cases, expert advice will be required and craftsmen experienced in this type of work will be needed.

-Being responsible for an historic building is a privilege.
+Being responsible for a historic building is a privilege.
 It represents a commitment to the nation’s heritage and your own contribution to preserving it for future generations to enjoy.
 Each historic building is unique, once part of its fabric is destroyed or damaged it can never be genuinely replaced.

 Listed buildings are protected by law both internally and externally.
 They are important because they show how methods of construction and detailing change over the centuries.
 The Council will control alterations and extensions to listed buildings to ensure the preservation of these irreplaceable assets.
 The Council will also ensure that the integrity is maintained, and demolition will only be permitted in exceptional circumstances.
-In considering listed building consent applications the Council will have particular regard to National Planning Policy Framework and Oadby and Wigston Core Strategy Policy 15.
+In considering listed building consent applications the Council will have particular regard to the National Planning Policy Framework and Oadby and Wigston Core Strategy Policy 15.